w3c/svgwg/master/text.md

 characters that can be considered part of the selection.
-The algorithms to choose among the combinations of potential selection options shall choose the selection option which most closely matches the text string's visual rendering order.</p>
+The algorithms to choose among the combinations of potential selection options shall choose the selection option which most closely matches the text string's visual rendering order.
 <p>When multiple characters map inseparably to a given set of
-one or more glyphs, the user agent can either disallow the selection to start in the middle of the glyph set or can attempt to allocate portions of the area taken up by the glyph set to the characters that correspond to the glyph.</p>
+one or more glyphs, the user agent can either disallow the selection to start in the middle of the glyph set or can attempt to allocate portions of the area taken up by the glyph set to the characters that correspond to the glyph.

 <p>For systems which support pointer devices such as a mouse,
 the user agent is required to provide a mechanism for selecting